 Concerns brought to our Office are handled in a confidential manner.
 The discreet disclosure of information may be necessary to gather the facts or implement and/or monitor the terms of a resolution.

-To file a complaint, please: download, complete, print and sign this confidential intake form.
-Completed forms can be scanned and sent to OHREA at firstname.lastname@example.org or dropped off in person to Room 325 CHT, 401 Sunset Ave.
+To file a complaint, please follow this link to download the confidential intake form.
+Completed forms can be scanned, signed and sent to OHREA at firstname.lastname@example.org or dropped off in person to Room 325 CHT, 401 Sunset Ave.